Skip to main content

 Lemon Habanero Hot Peppers pepper Dec 31 Jan 28 Transplant Apr 23 – May 13

-Little Fingers Carrots root_vegetable Jan 21 Jan 28 Transplant Mar 24
+Little Fingers Carrots root vegetable Jan 21 Jan 28 Transplant Mar 24

 Little Marvel Pea legume Dec 31 Jan 7 Transplant Mar 8 – Mar 11